AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-http-materials/r-ir-solid-colors.md

 ---
 description: This material category includes paints for walls, woodwork and trim, automotive, as well as any other application where textures are not required.
-seo-description: This material category includes paints for walls, woodwork and trim, automotive, as well as any other application where textures are not required.
-seo-title: Solid colors

 solution: Experience Manager
 title: Solid colors
-uuid: 75b60e44-1727-4f3e-a186-df66fabeec0d

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---